-After (date TBD), the fee is $2000 per attendee.
+After June 1st, the fee is $2500 per attendee.
 Included within the fee are all lab equipment and supplies, handouts and materials, instruction, daily breakfast and lunch.
-A welcoming reception and evening dinner are also part of the fee.
+A welcoming reception, Thursday evening dinner, as well as a Wine-Tasting Dinner to end the event Friday evening are also part of the fee.
 Accommodations and travel expenses are the participant's responsibility.
 We can assist in securing convenient accommodations in Claremont.

 For more information